RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### edge_attribute

-    - is_required: True
+    - **description**: The name of the edge attribute to filter on.

-    - examples: ['jaccard_index', 'observed_expected_ratio', 'normalized_google_distance']
+    - Acceptable input types: string.

-    - type: string
+    - This is a required parameter and must be included.

-    - description: The name of the edge attribute to filter on.
+    - jaccard_index, observed_expected_ratio, and normalized_google_distance are examples of valid inputs.

-    - default: None
+    - If not specified the default input will be None.

 * ##### direction

-    - is_required: True
+    - **description**: Indictes whether to remove above or below the given threshold.

-    - examples: ['above', 'below']
+    - Acceptable input types: string.

-    - type: string
+    - This is a required parameter and must be included.

-    - description: Indictes whether to remove above or below the given threshold.
+    - above and below are examples of valid inputs.

-    - default: None
+    - If not specified the default input will be None.

 * ##### threshold

-    - is_required: True
+    - **description**: The threshold to filter with.

-    - examples: [5, 0.45]
+    - Acceptable input types: float.

-    - type: float
+    - This is a required parameter and must be included.

-    - description: The threshold to filter with.
+    - 5 and 0.45 are examples of valid inputs.

-    - default: None
+    - If not specified the default input will be None.

 * ##### remove_connected_nodes

-    - is_required: False
+    - **description**: Indicates whether or not to remove the nodes connected to the edge.

-    - examples: ['true', 'false', 'True', 'False', 't', 'f', 'T', 'F']
+    - Acceptable input types: string.

-    - type: string
+    - This is **not** a required parameter and may be omitted.

-    - description: Indicates whether or not to remove the nodes connected to the edge.
+    - true, false, True, False, t, f, T, and F are examples of valid inputs.

-    - default: False
+    - If not specified the default input will be False.

 * ##### qnode_id

-    - is_required: False
+    - **description**: If remove_connected_nodes is set to True this indicates if you only want nodes corresponding to a specific qnode_id to be removed.If not provided the qnode_id will not be considered when filtering.

-    - examples: ['n01', 'n02']
+    - Acceptable input types: string.

-    - type: string
+    - This is **not** a required parameter and may be omitted.

-    - description: If remove_connected_nodes is set to True this indicates if you only want nodes corresponding to a specific qnode_id to be removed.If not provided the qnode_id will not be considered when filtering.
+    - n01 and n02 are examples of valid inputs.

-    - default: None
+    - If not specified the default input will be None.

 |||
 |-----|-----|